dmx-systems/dmx-documentation/docs/user.rst

 Once opened, it stays open as long as you have selected an item.
 When you unselect an item by clicking somewhere onto your topicmap the detail panel closes.

-DMX avoids to display redundant information by not opening both the detail panel and the in-map details at the same time *unless* you explicitly :ref:`pin<user-pinning-things>` one of them):
+DMX avoids to display redundant information by not opening both the detail panel and the in-map details at the same time *unless* you explicitly :ref:`pin<user-pinning-things>` one of them:
 To show selected "In-map Details" while the "Detail Panel" is open you can :ref:`pin<user-pinning-things>` the in-map details to your map.
 Pinning shows "In-map Details" in a topicmap, no matter what.
 Vice-versa you can also pin the "Detail Panel" by clicking the little pin icon in its upper right corner.